dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 ```

 Take a look around the project now.
 There is a `src` folder similar to our react project.
-There is a `package.json` and the usual `.eslintrc`, `.babelrc`.
+There is a `package.json` and the usual `.eslintrc.json`, `.babelrc`.
 Poke around the `scripts` part of the `package.json` file.
 Note that it is a little different from our react package file.
 EC: What is `yarn dev` doing here?

 ## Intro Express